- English & Media

 - MFL (languages)

 A level History at St George’s offers a vigorous and academic syllabus to prepare students for university study.
-Students must achieve a B grade at GCSE in order to take this subject onto A level.
+Students must achieve a level 6 at GCSE History as well as a 6 in English in order to take this subject onto A-level.
 Students who take History at A level have a strong record of going onto study History at the best universities in the country.
 This course really prepares them for the academic vigour of Higher Education.